Last updated: November 12, 2019

 - Keep pets away from bloom areas.
 Pets should not ingest or come in contact with water during a bloom.
 Questions regarding any suspected symptoms in pets should be directed to a veterinarian.

-- Some blue-green algae toxins may accumulate in fish and crabs, primarily in the internal organs such as the liver and kidneys, or the mustard in crabs.
-Although anyone eating fish or shellfish containing harmful algal bloom toxins may become ill, people with some chronic diseases, such as liver disease, could potentially have more severe illnesses.
+- Some blue-green algal toxins may accumulate in fish and crabs, primarily in the internal organs such as the liver and kidneys, or the mustard in crabs.
+Although anyone eating fish or shellfish containing harmful algal bloom toxins may become ill, people with some chronic diseases, such as liver disease, could potentially have very severe illnesses.

 More information about blooms can be found on the Maryland Department of Natural Resources website: http://dnr.maryland.gov/waters/bay/Pages/algal_blooms/Algae-Bloom-FAQ.aspx.
 To report human illness from bloom water contact, call the Bay Health Hotline at 877- 224-4229.

-For up-to-date information about the advisory status, visit the Department of Health’s website at www.aahealth.org.
-Subscribers to the Department’s Recreational Water Quality Email Alerts receive emails notifying them of county waterway advisories, closings and reopenings.
+For up-to-date information about water contact advisories, visit the Department of Health’s website at www.aahealth.org.
+Subscribers to the Department’s Recreational Water Quality Email Alerts receive emails notifying them of county waterway advisories, closings and re-openings.
 To sign up for the free e-alerts, visit www.aahealth.org/alerts.
 Alerts can also be received by following the Department on Twitter at www.twitter.com/aahealth_water.